KSIMRAN22/data_analyst_portfolio/README.md

 - Build 3–5 strong portfolio projects
 - Gain proficiency in Power BI and Python
 - Develop strong business and storytelling skills with data
-- Apply for entry-level Data Analyst roles
+- Apply for entry-level Data Analyst roles in Canada

 ---